Support

 Connect the sensor and MCU to the Notecarrier

-1. Plug your Feather-compatible Feather device into the Feather Headers on the Notecarrier-AF.
+1. Plug your Feather-compatible Adafruit Feather M4 Express device into the Feather headers on the Notecarrier F.

 Create a Notehub Project